cubbuk/form_input_with_validation/README.md

         </FormGroup>
     }

 It uses the value of its state for input control.
-We extended `FormControl` using `...otherProps`by using spread operator of ES6.
+We extended `FormControl` using `...otherProps`by using rest parameters of ES6.
 We implemented our `onBlur`, `onFocus` and `onChange` event for this component and in these methods we update `value`, `isFocused`, `isDirty` of our state.
 Let's take a look at `onInputChanged` method of our component:

     onInputChanged(e) {
         let value = this.eventToValue(e);